joelatkenyon/BaotiLearning/README.md

 # BaotiLearning
 ## Installation
 To install and run the app, simply clone the project onto your machine.
+Make sure your machine has Ruby, Ruby on Rails, and MarieDB set up.
 Then run:
 ```
 rails s -b 0.0.0.0 -p 3001
 ```